Counseling Services in Littleton, Centennial, and DenverGet fast relief and solutions for life's challenges.

 What is Evidence-Based Therapy?

 An evidence-based therapy is one that is backed by research.
-Also, it is recognized by the National Institute of Mental Health as a therapy that works.
+It is also recognized by the National Institute of Mental Health as a therapy that works.
 Because we maintain skills in these therapies, it means that you get the most effective forms of treatment counselors provide.
 We use the techniques that are appropriate for what you need help with.
 Also, we make sure that the strategy we choose is a good fit for you as a person.

 A summary of some of the evidence-based therapies we provide are listed below: